-The the proposal describes the equality and comparison operators.
-The equality operator is called AEQUALIS and some synonyms are also defined.
+The the proposal describes the equality, comparison and hashing' operators.
+The equality operator is called EQUALS and some synonyms are also defined.
 The comparison operators is called COMPARE.
 The utility functions LT, GT, LTE, and GTE are also defined.
 Some synonyms are also defined.
+The hashing operator is called HASH-CODE.